Aidantaylorlynch/AzureInfrastructureAsCode/README.md

-# ARM templates & Infrastructure as code
+#Infrastructure As Code & ARM Templates
 ## Creating an Azure Git repository
 ## Creating a resource group
 ## Creating a service connection